Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Problem Formulation

-Without any loss in generality, we assume that the number of CNNs to be optimally placed on the IoT system is $C$, i.e., one CNN for each source.
-Let $M_u$, for each $u \in \mathbb{N}_C= \{1, \ldots, C\}$, be the number of layers characterizing the $u$-th CNN, i.e., the number of subsequent tasks that have to be executed to classify an input image.
-Each layer $j$ of CNN $u$, for each $j \in \{ 1,\ldots,M_u \} $ and $u \in \mathbb{N}_C$, is characterized by a given demand on memory $m_{u,j}$ and computation $c_{u,j}$.
-More specifically, the memory complexity $m_{u,j}$ (in Bytes) is defined as the number of weights that layer $j$ of CNN $u$ has to store multiplied by the size of the data type used to represent those parameters (typically the floating point type occupying 4 Bytes), while the computational load $c_{u,j}$ of layer $j$ of CNN $u$ is measured as the number of multiplications to be executed by that layer as suggested in \cite{alippi2018moving}.
-In addition, let $K_{u,j}$, for each $u \in \mathbb{N}_C$ and $j \in \{ 1,\ldots,M_u \}$, be the memory occupation of the intermediate representation transmitted from layer $j$ to the subsequent layer $j+1$ of CNN $u$, and $K_{u,s}$ and $K_{u,M_u}$ be the memory occupation of the input image of CNN $u$ transmitted from the $u$-th source $s_u$ to the unit executing first layer of the $u$-th CNN and of the final classification (provided by layer $M_u$) sent to recipient $f$, respectively.
-In particular, $K_{u,M_u}$ could be either the classification label or the posterior probability of the classes.
+Let $M_u$, for each $u \in \mathbb{N}_C= \{1, \ldots, C\}$, be the number of layers characterizing the $u$-th CNN.
+Each layer $j$ of CNN $u$, for each $j \in \{ 1,\ldots,M_u \} $ and $u \in \mathbb{N}_C$, is characterized by a given memory demand $m_{u,j}$ and computation $c_{u,j}$.
+More specifically, the memory complexity $m_{u,j}$ (in Bytes) is defined as the number of weights that layer $j$ of CNN $u$ has to store multiplied by the size of the data type used to represent those parameters (typically the floating-point type occupying 4 Bytes), while the computational load $c_{u,j}$ is measured as the number of multiplications to be executed by that layer~\cite{alippi2018moving}.
+Let $K_{u,j}$, for each $u \in \mathbb{N}_C$ and $j \in \{ 1,\ldots,M_u \}$, be the memory occupation of the intermediate representation transmitted from layer $j$ to the subsequent layer $j+1$ of CNN $u$, and $K_{u,s}$ and $K_{u,M_u}$ be the memory occupation of the input image of CNN $u$ transmitted from source $s_u$ to the unit executing the first layer of the $u$-th CNN and the final classification provided by layer $M_u$ sent to the target unit $f$, respectively.
+In particular, $K_{u,M_u}$ is either the classification label or the posterior probability of the classes resulting from the softmax layer.

-Examples of memory $m_{u,j}$ and computational $c_{u,j}$ demands, and memory occupations $K_{u,j}$ of CNNs are given in Section \ref{subsct:cnn}.